ngeor/kamino/README.md

 - fixed indentation and formatting (4 spaces)
 - removed typo "rigourous" from `AppTest.java` because it is annoying

+## Additional features
+In addition to the improvements mentioned above, the following new features are implemented:

+- .gitignore file
+- checkstyle rules
+- checkstyle plugin
+- javadoc plugin

 ## Installation

 - Clone the repository